albertosaurus/power_enum_2/README.md

 NOTE: A `nil` is always considered to be a valid value for `status=(arg)` since it's assumed you're trying to null out the foreign key.
 The `:on_lookup_failure` will be bypassed.

+#### with\_enumerated\_attribute scope

+Unless the `:create\_scope` option is set to `false`, a scope is automatically created that takes a list of enums as arguments.
+This allows us to say things like:

+    Booking.with_status :confirmed, :received

+Strings, symbols, ids, or enum instances are all valid arguments.
+For example, the following would be valid, though not recommended for obvious reasons.

+    Booking.with_status 1, 'confirmed', BookingStatus[:rejected]

+### ActiveRecord::Base Extensions

+The following methods are added to ActiveRecord::Base as class methods.

 #### has\_enumerated?(attr)

 Returns true if the given attr is an enumerated attributes, false otherwise.  `attr` can be a string or a symbol.
+This is a class method.

 #### enumerated\_attributes